cameronepstein/cv/README.md

 # Cameron Epstein

-After working as a music sourcer and curator I am focused on building a new career in the technology industry.
-I truly feel that its constantly evolving, creative environment will give me an opportunity to best utilise the qualities that I posses.
+Since working as a music sourcer and talent scout I have decided to broaden my horizons and focus on building a new career in the technology industry.

+After one of the most academically challenging years of my life I've graduated from [Makers Academy](http://www.makersacademy.com/) with an unshaken belief that the constantly evolving, creative environment in tech will allow me to best utilise the qualities I posses.

-I am a passionate, enthusiastic developer, recently graduated from the [Makers Academy](http://www.makersacademy.com/) course, with good inter-personal skills and a firm belief that I would thrive as a junior developer.
+After hard work, fantastic mentorship and a tonne of projects I'm now a software developer.
+I enjoy working in teams, have great inter-personal skills and truly believe I will thrive as a junior dev.

+Most importantly, I couldn't be more excited about the journey ahead!

 [Skills](#skills) // [Projects](#projects) // [Education](#education) // [Experience](#experience)